ldennington/cloud_computing_programming_assignments/assignment_1/milestone_3/README.md

 ### Creating `assignment_one` database

-Quinn's time: 15 minutes
+Quinn's time: 0.25 hours

-Lessley's time: 5 minutes
+Lessley's time: 0.10 hours

-Total time: 20 minutes
+Total time: 0.35 hours

 We executed the following command to create the `assignment_one` `couchdb` database on one Chameleon and one AWS instance: